-The processing is based on Dispelix’ legitimate interest to effectively plan, manage and organize workforce to best support its business.
-Should the employee like more information regarding the balancing of legitimate interest, please contact the person named above.
+The processing is based on Dispelix' legitimate interest to effectively plan, manage and organize workforce to best support its business.
+Should the employee or job applicant want more information regarding the balancing of legitimate interest, please contact the person named above.

 2.4 Information security purposes

-Dispelix maintains information security measures, such as automated filtering of email and internet traffic, maintenance and retention of log data, for information security purposes to safeguard business information and business assets, to avoid criminal activities and ensure availability of the services.
-Dispelix bases this processing on Dispelix’ legitimate interest to ensure network and information security and to safeguard its important business information and assets.
+Dispelix maintains information security measures, such as automated filtering of email and internet traffic, maintenance, retention of log data and recording camera surveillance on Dispelix premises for information security purposes to safeguard business information and business assets, to avoid criminal activities and ensure availability of the services.
+Dispelix bases this processing on Dispelix' legitimate interest to ensure network and information security, to safeguard its important business information and assets, and to protect business and trade secrets from unauthorized access, as well as investigation of any type of misconduct on Dispelix premises, and to monitor and manage compliance with Dispelix’ instructions and policies and applicable law.
 The information security measures are not used for the purpose of employee monitoring.
-Should the employee like more information regarding the balancing of legitimate interest, please contact the person named above.
+Should the employee want more information regarding the balancing of legitimate interest, please contact the person named above.

 Dispelix processes following categories of personal data for the purposes listed above;

-- Information that is collected in the course of running the business and day-to-day communications; and
+Information that is collected in the course of running the business and day-to-day communications;

 As listed above, Dispelix processes sensitive data relating to employee's health, trade union membership and church membership, only if required and allowed by applicable law.

-As a rule, personal data is collected directly from the employee or job applicant in connection with the employment or recruitment process.
+As a rule, personal data is collected directly from the employee or job applicant in connection with the employment or recruitment process and security practices.
 However, some personal data may be collected from third parties, such as

 - references from former employers, when named in the application;